leighawilliamson/bmxadmin/README.md

 added to the organization in Bluemix and is assigned the desired role in the designated Bluemix space.

+The detailed output from all commands executed by this script is stored in a log file that you can inspect after the script completes in order to see the history of everything that happened.

 ## Dependencies

 The script some dependencies that you have to setup before using it:
-* the [Bluemix CLI](http://clis.ng.bluemix.net/ui/home.html) must be installed on the system where it runs
+* the [Bluemix CLI](http://clis.ng.bluemix.net/ui/home.html) must be installed on the system where this script runs
 * an [APIKey file](https://console.bluemix.net/iam/?env_id=ibm:yp:us-south#/apikeys) is required for the identity under which the script will log in to Bluemix and perform the tasks

 ## Using the script